pmoscode-helm/.github/docs/index.md

 # Developer Hub

-Welcome to the **Developer Hub** of pmoscode for Helm / Docker image repositories!
+Welcome to the **Developer Hub** of pmoscode for Helm charts / Docker image repositories!

 Here you will find all the information you need for an uncomplicated contribution in the pmoscode Helm chart organization.